What Is Authorisation in SOC 2?

 One centralised platform, efficient SOC 2 compliance.
 With expert support, whether you’re starting, scoping or scaling.

-How Can You Define and Customize User Roles Effectively?
+How Can You Define and Customise User Roles Effectively?

 Establishing a Robust Role Taxonomy